 The last job that I had before coming to NBSS was pretty trying for me, so it kind of made me reevaluate what I was doing.
 I asked myself, "Well, what is it that I enjoy?"
 I like working with my hands and I always have.
 I thought about various ways that I could apply that.
 I've always had an appreciation for beautifully designed furniture.

 Growing up, my grandparents always had really beautiful furniture that I admired.
 Mid-century and Shaker mostly.
 And I thought that would be something that would be rewarding to make.

-Above: (left) Toolbox and (right) Shaker table made by Eve
+Above: Windsor chair and (left) Toolbox and (right) Shaker table made by Eve

 So at first I tried the weekend [Continuing Education] class, Woodworking 101 at NBSS.
-And then I kind of took a leap of faith and was like, "I'm going to quit this job that I don't like, to do the Three-Month Furniture Making program.
+And then I kind of took a leap of faith and entered into the Three-Month Furniture Making program.
 And then halfway through that, Rob O'Dwyer [NBSS Director of Admissions] talked to me about doing the full-time program.
 So I did.

 I was inspired by watching the instructors, Kelly Harris [CF '18] and Laura Goffin [CF '17].
 I thought, "Well, if I practice more, maybe I can get to that point."
 I guess largely it was like a leap of faith, and I needed to do something else.
 Furniture making seemed like something I could be good at and enjoy.
 It just sort of clicked on an emotional level.

 KO: What's next for you?